 It isn’t unusual at all for people to buy different types of coffee cake and then invite friends over to chat while having coffee.

-The name coffee cake is likely simply related to the fact that people took a shine to enjoying these cakes while chatting over a cup of coffee.
+The name coffee cake is likely simply related to the fact that people took a liking to enjoying these cakes while chatting over a cup of coffee.
 As it became more and more of a tradition, stores started marketing more cakes specifically as coffee cakes.

 Now you know the history of coffee cake in a much more detailed way than you probably expected.
 This is actually something that is a tradition and there is a good reason why various pastries are called coffee cake.

 The next time that you decide to have some coffee cake, you should remember that people have been enjoying this tradition for hundreds of years.
-It’s something that connects you to the past and it might be something that your offspring will very much enjoy in the future, too.
+It’s something that connects you to the past and it might be something that your kids will very much enjoy in the future, too.

 Sarah is the founder of Baking Kneads, LLC, a blog sharing guides, tips, and recipes for those learning how to bake.
 Growing up as the daughter of a baker, she spent much of her childhood learning the basics in a local bakery.